CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 The Scarlet Ace drew a small roll of bills from his pocket and tossed it on the table.

 “Pack your bag,” he told the girl curtly.
-“Take a cab over to Newark and grab the first tri- motored job that flies to Boston.”
+“Take a cab over to Newark and grab the first tri-motored job that flies to Boston.”

 She stood with a hand on one hip, a sneering smile twisting the brilliant carmine of her lips.
 Her lovely mouth framed an inaudible gutter word.